 After menopause, women who take hormone replacement therapy may still have periods.
 But any bleeding should be checked out.

 Problems with your hormones are the most common reason for abnormal uterine bleeding.
 When one of your ovaries releases an egg (called ovulation), certain hormones tell your body to build up then shed the lining of your uterus (called the endometrium).
 With teenagers and women who are getting close to menopause, the endometrium can build up too much, and that can lead to an irregular or heavy period or spotting between periods.

 These things can throw off your hormones, too:

 - Emotional or physical stress

 - An intrauterine device (IUD)

 Another possible reason for abnormal bleeding is a physical problem with your uterus.
 Millions of women have fibroids -- noncancerous tumors that grow in the muscles of the wall of the uterus.
-A polyp is another kind of growth that can form in the lining of your uterus.
-And a condition called adenomyosis causes the endometrium to grow into the tissue of the uterus.
+A polyp is another kind of growth that can form in the lining of your uterus. nd a condition called adenomyosis is where the cells that are similar to the ones that grow in the lining of the uterus start to grow in the muscle part of the uterus.

 These are much less common, but abnormal uterine bleeding also can be caused by:

 It can help to take detailed notes over a few cycles so you can give your doctor specific information about your symptoms.
 They’ll also ask about your overall health and give you a physical exam.
 You’ll probably get a pregnancy test, and you may also have: